japaneseTemmie/backup-tool/README.md

   - `directories` is a list of directory names to exclude from the backup.

   Currently these properties does not support regular expressions.
+Additionally, these are **global** exclusions, and will be accounted for at every copy iteration.

 Then, run `python3 backup.py`.
 Prefix the command with `sudo` for root-protected files.